 But opponents of her philosophy are at least as vocal and as numerous.
 The late Christopher Hitchens lamented, “I have always found it quaint and rather touching that there is a movement in the U.S. that thinks Americans are not yet selfish enough.”
 Writer John Rogers quipped that “[t]here are two novels that can change a bookish fourteen-year old’s life: The Lord of the Rings and Atlas Shrugged.
 One is a childish fantasy that often engenders a lifelong obsession with its unbelievable heroes, leading to an emotionally stunted, socially crippled adulthood, unable to deal with the real world.
 The other, of course, involves orcs.”

-This blog is not concerned with the literary merits of Ayn Rand's work, nor with the validity of her philosophical views.
-But there is a cartographic connection.
-We couldn't help thinking of the title of her book when we saw this image of Atlas – standing on the world rather than carrying it, propping up the heavens, not the earth.
+This blog is about maps, and is not concerned with the literary or philosophical merits of Ayn Rand's work.
+Yet there is a cartographic connection.
+The title of her book came to mind when we came across this image of Atlas – standing on the world rather than carrying it, propping up the heavens, not the earth.

 From Frederik De Wit, Atlas Standing on Earth, Holding up the Heavens.
 (Image in the public domain, at Wikimedia Commons)

-This Atlas is an anti-version of our standard concept, who is also the Atlas who shrugs off the weight of the world in Rand's book.
+This Atlas is an anti-version of our standard concept: the Atlas who carries the weight of the world, and is compelled to shrug off that burden by Rand.
 This Atlas is from the frontispiece of Frederik De Wit's 150-map Atlas (Amsterdam, ca. 1688).
 His hands seem to clutch at a low ceiling.
 He looks like he's uncomfortably wedged between the North Pole and the celestial dome above him.
 Is he pushing the sky up, or the world down?

 To make the image even weirder, turn it on its head.
 Now Atlas is down and the world is up, as we imagine they should be.
 But the planet-lifter is face down, standing on his head.
 Balancing himself with his hands, he props up the earth with his feet like some circus act, or like Medieval scholars believed their antipodes to walk on the other side of the earth.